-A. The board shall award a regular high school diploma to every student enrolled in the district who meets the requirements of graduation established by the district.
+A. Each student who has successfully completed an instructional program appropriate to his/her interests and needs shall be awarded a diploma at graduation ceremonies.
+The Board shall award a regular high school diploma to every student enrolled in the district who meets the requirements of graduation established by the district.District.
 Only one diploma shall be awarded with no distinctions being made between the various programs of instruction which may have been pursued.